Mike & Rosie extend a warm

-Among the 60 different species of birds (see
+Among over 60 different species of birds (see

 list at foot of this page) which may be seen around Llaingyfre, Buzzards

-& Red Kites are regularly observed flying above the farm, and unusually Laburnum grows
+& Red Kites are regularly observed flying above the farm.

 wild in the hedgerows hereabouts, providing a riot of golden blossom in

-Located near Pencader in beautiful Carmarthenshire, “The Garden of
+We are near Pencader in beautiful Carmarthenshire, “The Garden of Wales”,

-Wales”, conveniently near mid way between the Carmarthen Bay (Llansteffan
+conveniently approximately mid way between Carmarthen Bay (Llansteffan 20 miles)

-We are also within 5 miles of the Tower car park in the northern corner of Brechfa Forest and
+We are also within 5 miles of the 'Tower' car park on the northern corner of

 Carmarthen